 - Some of the lockers are large enough for fold-up bicycles or fold-up scooters; however, we won’t be able to store luggage.

 - Library users will still be able to bring laptops, pencils and study materials into the library in clear plastic bags.
-There are lockers for library users on level 2.
+There are lockers for library users on level 2, opposite the library entrance.

 - There is a buggy drop-off inside the building on arrival.